List of AMC engines: V8 Engines

 American Motors purchased V8 engines from Packard before introducing its in-house-designed V8.
 The automaker used these Packard engines exclusively in 1955 and 1956 Nash Ambassadors and Hudson Hornets.
-The Packard 320 cuin engine was used in 1955, and switched to the 352 cuin version for the 1956 model year.
-All Packard V8 powered AMCs came with Packard's Ultramatic automatic transmission.
+The Packard 320 cuin engine was used in 1955 and was replaced by the 352 cuin version for the 1956 model year.
+All AMC cars with Packard V8s included Packard's Ultramatic automatic transmission.

-Late in 1956, AMC introduced its own V8 design in a 250 cuin version and used it only in the Ambassador and Hornet Special models.
-The Specials were actually the slightly smaller and lighter Statesman/Wasp two-door hardtop bodies with Ambassador/Hornet trim.
-The Packard engines were dropped after 1956 in favor of the AMC-developed-and-built V8s.
+Late in 1956, AMC introduced its own V8 design in a 250 cuin version, which used only in the Ambassador and Hornet Special models.
+The Specials were the slightly smaller and lighter Statesman/Wasp two-door hardtop bodies with Ambassador/Hornet trim.
+The Packard engines were dropped after 1956 in favor of the AMC-developed and built V8s.

-This was AMC's first V8 engine design and became known as the Rambler V8 as they made their transformation from Nash and Hudson into Rambler, heralding Rambler products as an official division of American Motors Corporation.
+This was AMC's first V8 engine design and became known as the Rambler V8 as they transitioned from Nash and Hudson to Rambler, heralding Rambler as an official division of American Motors Corporation.

-At 601 lbs, as officially declared by AMC, the Rambler V8 weighs only 26 lbs. more than Chevrolet's small block generic weight of 575 lbs, but its target competitor's offerings typically weighed much more, such as the largest Studebaker 289 V8 weighing in around 675 lbs.
+At 601 lb, the Rambler V8 weighs only 26 lb more than Chevrolet's small block weight of 575 lb, but its target competitor's offerings typically weighed much more, such as the largest Studebaker 289 cuin V8, weighing around 675 lb.

-AMC introduced their new '57 327 cuin CID version in the Rambler Rebel, which gave it an advantageous power to weight ratio whereby it may be considered as one of the first muscle cars.
+In 1957, AMC introduced a 327 cuin V8 version in the Rambler Rebel.
+It gave the car an advantageous power-to-weight ratio, making it one of the first muscle cars.

-All '56-'66 AMC Rambler V8 engines feature a 10" deck height, which by Ford standards, is the dividing line between 'small blocks' and 'big blocks', so the typical 'other make' automotive jargon does not add any useful description.
+All 1956-1966 AMC Rambler V8 engines feature a 10 in deck height, which by Ford standards, is the dividing line between 'small blocks' and 'big blocks'.

-All '66-'91 AMC V8s have the same 4.75" bore spacing as the Rambler V8 and the same crankshaft to camshaft centerline distance but this second AMC V8 design weighs less for a variety of technical reasons.
-The '66-'91 AMC V8's generic engine weight is 540 lbs.
+All 1966 through 1991 AMC V8s share the 4.75-inch bore spacing as the previous Rambler V8 as well as the same crankshaft-to-camshaft centerline distance.
+This second AMC V8 design weighs less for numerous technical reasons.
+The basic 1966 through 1991 AMC V8 engine weighs around 540 lb.

 The 360 cuin AMC V8 continued to be manufactured after Chrysler bought out American Motors in 1987, and was the only engine available in the Jeep Grand Wagoneer through the 1991 model year.